 Buenos días and welcome to country numero 37, Colombia!
 Colombia is a large country situated at the northern tip of South America.
 It has a large coastal border and a largely mountainous terrain.
 Colombia’s name derives from Christopher Columbus (would you ever have guessed?!).
 It is heavily influenced by its Spanish colonisation, and its population is largely mestizo (mixed Indian and Spanish descent), although it has large African and European minorities.

 Colombia has a few standout features you might already know about.
-Firstly, the Spanish spoken in Colombia is known for its relative ‘purity’.
-In other words, it has not altered much since colonial occupation, and as such, as far as we can tell has remained much the same since the 16th century.
-Secondly, as anyone who has watched Narcos probably already knows, it is the world’s largest producer of coca, the plant used to produce cocaine.
-Thirdly, Colombia has the world’s second-fastest growing economy behind China.
+Firstly, Colombia possesses a colourful and diverse culture.
+This is in part because of its varying terrain, with the country’s interior abounding with snowy cordilleras, savannas and forests.
+Some of the country’s indigenous population still inhabit these regions.
+The modern cities are found mostly at mid-level elevation, and the low-elevation Atlantic-bordering lands are filled with livestock haciendas with a varying population.
+The varying culture is also due to the mixed indigenous, African, and European heritage.
+Secondly, Colombia has the world’s second-fastest growing economy behind China.
 This is in part due to its high level of petroleum and coal, as well as exports in technology and electronics.
-Fourthly, and perhaps most importantly, Colombia has bestowed us with Shakira, a true gift to the world.
+Thirdly, and perhaps most importantly, Colombia has bestowed us with Shakira, a true gift to the world.
 As we all know, those hips don’t lie.

 History of Colombian Cuisine